Welcome to Daring Opinion

 We selected the software of an Irish company, Kindle, called Bankmaster/Branchpower support solution.
 The platform used state of the art UNIX based Hewlett Packard 9000 as a file server.
 It was the largest and most suitable system in the early 1990s.
 At the branches, local area networks were installed, each with its own client server.
 20 applications systems comprised the information technology infrastructure.
 Within three years, a real-time integrated general ledger allowed customers to access their accounts from any branch in the country.
 While the bank had zero personal computers in 1991, it had 2,000 PCs in 1994.
 And, while ANB was weeks late in submitting the monthly statutory reports to SAMA in 1991, by 1994, the reports were submitted on the first day of every month.
 Similarly, a consolidated balance sheet and an estimated P & L were delivered to my desk every morning.

 To ensure high availability and good transaction response rates, an X25 telecommunications network was built.
 It connected to the host system what grew to be 125 branches, 225 ATMs, 2,000 point-of-sale terminals, VISA and Mastercard debit and credit cards, telebanking for corporate customers, and pioneering smartphones with touch sensitive screen to high-net-worth customers.
 Named TeleBank Gold, it was probably the first home banking service using a smartphone (FT Business Computing Brief.
 April 27, 1995).
-The Governor of SAMA, Sheikh Hamad al-Sayyari, had a unit installed in his elegant office to demonstrate to visitors.
-ANB’s X25 network was possibly the largest in the Middle East.

 Removing back-office processing from the branches necessitated a complete re-design and renovation of the branch network.
-A unified modern functional and attractive branch system emerged.
+A unified, modern functional and attractive branch system emerged.

 Obstruction by ANB Managers